 The Company has entered into, and expects to enter into from time to time in the future, license agreements, strategic alliance agreements, assignment agreements, research service agreements, and similar agreements related to the advancement of its product candidates and research and development efforts.
-Significant agreements (collectively, the "License, Strategic Alliance, and Research Agreements") are described in detail in the Company's 2022 Form 10-K. While specific amounts will fluctuate from quarter to quarter based on clinical trials progress, advancement and completion of research studies and manufacturing projects, and other factors, the Company believes its overall activities regarding License, Strategic Alliance, and Research Agreements are materially consistent with those described in the 2022 Form 10-K, as supplemented by the discussion in the following paragraph.
+Significant agreements (collectively, the "License, Strategic Alliance, and Research Agreements") are described in detail in the Company's 2023 Form 10-K. While specific amounts will fluctuate from quarter to quarter based on clinical trials progress, advancement and completion of research studies and manufacturing projects, and other factors, the Company believes its overall activities regarding License, Strategic Alliance, and Research Agreements are materially consistent with those described in the 2023 Form 10-K.

-In May 2023, the Company entered into initial agreements with Fortrea Inc. ("Fortrea") to begin serving as the lead contract research organization (CRO) for the Company's Phase 2 clinical trial for LP-300 and the Company's Phase 1 clinical trial for LP-184.
-In July 2023, the Company entered into a clinical master services agreement and work orders with Fortrea regarding additional CRO services to be provided by Fortrea relating to the LP-300 Phase 2 trial and the LP-184 Phase 1 trial.
-The Company expects to make substantial payments for services to be provided over the next 18 to 24 months in connection with services provided by Fortrea as well as clinical trial site and other pass-through costs relating to the LP-300 Phase 2 trial and the LP-184 Phase 1 trial.
+As described in the 2023 Form 10-K, the Company has previously entered into agreements with Fortrea Inc. ("Fortrea") to provide contract research organization (CRO) services in connection with the Company's Phase 2 clinical trial for LP-300 and the Company's Phase 1 clinical trial for LP-184.
+In addition, the Company previously entered into a start-up work order with Fortrea regarding start-up assistance services to be provided by Fortrea relating to the LP-284 Phase 1 trial, which start-up work order terminated in the first quarter of 2024.
+In addition, in May 2024 the Company entered into an amendment to the work order with Fortrea relating to the LP-184 Phase 1 trial in order to reflect additional services to be provided by Fortrea relating to this clinical trial.

-Amounts expensed with respect to Fortrea during the three and nine months ended September 30, 2023, as well as accrued and payable amounts and prepaid expense amounts with respect to Fortrea at September 30, 2023, are included in the tables below relating to License, Strategic Alliance, and Research Agreements.
-In addition to the agreements with Fortrea and the specific agreements described in the 2022 Form 10-K, the Company has entered into, and will in the future enter into, other research and service provider agreements for the advancement of its product candidates and research and development efforts.
+In addition to the specific agreements described in the 2023 Form 10-K and the Fortrea work order amendment described above, the Company has entered into, and will in the future enter into, other research and service provider agreements for the advancement of its product candidates and research and development efforts.
 The Company expects to pay additional amounts in future periods in connection with existing and future research and service provider agreements.

-Set forth below are the approximate amounts expensed for License, Strategic Alliance, and Research Agreements during the three and nine months ended September 30, 2023 and 2022, respectively.
+Set forth below are the approximate amounts expensed for License, Strategic Alliance, and Research Agreements during the three months ended March 31, 2024 and 2023, respectively.
 These expensed amounts are included under research and development expenses in the accompanying condensed consolidated statements of operations.

+Three Months Ended March 31,

+2024 2023

-Amount Expensed for License, Strategic Alliance, and Research Agreements Three Months Ended September 30, Nine Months Ended September 30, 2023 2022 \$ 669,000 \$ (25,000) \$ 4,017,000 \$ 3,764,000
+Amount Expensed for License, Strategic Alliance, and Research Agreements \$ 2,102,000 \$ 1,248,000